andreas-grimm/GD-BASIC/doc/BASIC.md

 This section of the BASIC programming guide describes the three different loops `GD-BASIC` provides:
 - the `WHILE`-loop, which is a check-first style loop: The condition for the loop is checked before the loop is executed,
-- the `DO`-loop, which is a execute-first loop: The loop body is executed before the repetition of the loop is verified, and
+- the `DO`-loop, which is an execute-first loop: The loop body is executed before the repetition of the loop is verified, and
 - the `FOR`-loop, which is a counting loop: the loop counts a value from a start to an end in certain step sizes.

 Only the `FOR`-loop can be found in standard BASIC literature, the `WHILE` and the `DO` loops are extensions implemented